nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 8 - The Shell.markdown

     The second command lists all the non-hidden files in the current directory whose name ends with a dot.
 If there are any non-hidden sub-directories, their contents are listed.

-7. The said file and directory can be removed by executing the following command line:

-    `rm -rf "*" "My Documents"`
+7. The said file and directory can be removed by executing the following command-line: `rm -rf "*" "My Documents"`

 8. Single and double quoting suppresses the special meaning of meta-characters and treats them literally.
 Double quoting is preferred when shell variable evaluation or command substitution is desired within the quoted string.